Chris927/social_connections/README.md

 	u.comments(b, :comment => 'awesome book!')

 .
 This creates activities for the user and the book.
+Activities are _only_ created for those connected to the subject and/or object of the activity--in the example, user `u` is the subject and book `b` is the object.
+A user `v` can connect to user `u` by saying

+	v.connect_to(u)

+.
+If this is issued before invoking `likes` and `comments` as above, user `v` receives 2 activities.

-These activities can be
+These activities can be queried:
-queried:

 	b.likes_by_count